 Just like the way the acceptance of the internet was laggard and later picked up, Bitcoin is likely to walk the same route.
 However, from the look of things, it may probably take longer.

 Why do we say this?
 The number one reason is that Bitcoin is unregulated.
 You can buy and sell Bitcoin seamlessly.
 This is supposed to be an advantage…right?
 But for many Africans, it is not.
 It is very prone to fraud.
+It is easy to buy bitcoin and sell it, it is accepted by a number of ecommerce website and of course, you do not require billions to produce it.

 For example, in South Africa recently, as much as $50 million may have been lost by an international group of investors after putting their money into a bitcoin investment group called BTC Global.